 Survivors of construction workers who have died on the job could potentially have legal rights against their loved one's employer.
 But they likely can't file a wrongful death lawsuit unless they can show that the employer's conduct (in failing to prevent the construction accident or otherwise protect the employee) was intentional, reckless, or somehow amounted to gross negligence.
 Remember that workers' compensation provides an exclusive remedy for workplace-related deaths, but most states have carved out exceptions when the employer's action or inaction rises above the level of ordinary carelessness or negligence.

 The challenge is establishing intentional or reckless (or grossly negligent) conduct.
 But if the family can show that on numerous occasions the employer had been fined or warned by a government agency about unsafe working conditions, but blatantly failed to take any action, that type of misconduct could rise above ordinary negligence, and justify the filing of a wrongful death lawsuit in civil court.

 In the event that a family faces a limited recovery as a result of workers’ compensation laws, it is worth considering suing a party other than the employee’s direct employer.
 Let’s assume that the worker, a roofer, died from falling off of the roof of a home being renovated.
 The liability of the worker’s direct employer, the roofing company, might be limited by workers’ compensation laws, but the general contractor, which hired the roofing company would not be protected by the workers’ compensation laws of most states.
 Therefore, the family might be able to obtain a recovery against the general contractor, outside of the confines of workers' comp.

 In short, there are sometimes ways to avoid the effects of workers’ compensation laws.
-But those laws can be extremely complicated and they vary by state.
-As a result, anyone considering a lawsuit as a result of the death of a construction worker is well-advised to consult an attorney who has experience in construction accident cases.
+But those rules can be extremely complicated and they vary by state.
+For legal advice tailored to your situation, your best first step is to discuss your situation with a personal injury attorney.